 How to finish amigurumi

-1. Complete the final stitch and trim the yarn, leaving a yarn tail of at least 6 inches in length.
+1. Finish the last stitch and cut the yarn so that the yarn tail is at least 6 inches long.

-2. Withdraw the remaining loop until none remains.
+2. Pull the remaining loop until there's no loop left.

 3. Thread a needle with the yarn tail.
-In the presence of a gap within the ball, insert the needle through the front loops of each stitch from the bottom to the top.
-Tightly pull with each pass of the needle through a loop.
+If you have a gap in the middle of the ball, insert the needle through the front loops of each stitch from the bottom up.
+Pull tight each time you bring the needle through a loop.

-4. Conceal the yarn tail within the piece by guiding the needle through the center of the recently closed circle and emerging at another point on the piece.
+4. Hide the yarn tail in the piece by putting the needle through the middle of the circle you just closed and out some other point on the piece.